apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A man deliberately got 217 Covid shots.
-Here’s what happened**
+**NASA's SpaceX Crew-8 Launches to International Space Station**

-You can read more about it [here](https://www.cnn.com/2024/03/06/health/covid-217-shots-hypervaccination-lancet/index.html).
+You can read more about it [here](https://www.nasa.gov/news-release/nasas-spacex-crew-8-launches-to-international-space-station/).

 ## Requirements
 - Python 3.8